Quadrifolium/TFinMedia/en-GB/20130604 渝报(Yuzhou City Life).md

 To boys under fourteen, this was quite a challenging experience.

 In just over one year, on the number of comments on Sina Weibo, and the sign-in rate of personal Baidu Tieba, WANG Jun-kai ranks the top among child stars (on singing) aged below fourteen.
-His cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") with WANG Yuan has been forwarded over 40,000 times on Sina Weibo, the video got 5 million hits(up to Sept.
+His cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") with WANG Yuan has been reposted over 40,000 times on Sina Weibo, the video got 5 million hits(up to Sept.
 2012).
 This is the record of Internet coverings of child stars in China.

 In Sept.
-2012, WANG Jun-kai's cover of "Wode Gesheng Li"(我的歌声里, literally: "In My Song") was recommended by Youku, 56.com, and Renren, and was forwarded by the official Weibo account of "The Voice of China"(中国好声音), the hottest talent show in China.
+2012, WANG Jun-kai's cover of "Wode Gesheng Li"(我的歌声里, literally: "In My Song") was recommended by Youku, 56.com, and Renren, and was reposted by the official Weibo account of "The Voice of China"(中国好声音), the hottest talent show in China.
-The video was viewed over a million times in one week, and forwarded by many on Weibo.
+The video was viewed over a million times in one week, and reposted by many on Weibo.

 It's easy to tell that this two child stars were specially trained, unlike other grass-root peers popular on the Web, they were calm in front of camera.
 Differing from other peers featured in cute, their performances were mostly moving love songs, their skills and actions were quite mature.